In a Rush?

-What you want to do is find a user who is a Partner and team with him/her.
+What you want to do is find a user who is a Partner and team with them.

 When it comes to pages, many streamers create their pages to inform the audience when they are going live or similar stuff.

-You can contact some of them, and see whether they are willing to help you or give you a piece of advice.
+You can contact some of them, and see whether they are willing to help you out by creating a team for you.